 Kim Ji-hye, an oriental pharmacist, scoops an herb medicine at the pharmacy for oriental medicine in Kyung Hee University, Seoul, Republic of Korea.
 Partnership between World Health Organization (WHO) Western Pacific Regional Office (WPRO) and Republic of Korea has been crucial for implementing the Regional Strategy for Traditional Medicine in the Western Pacific.
 WHO works closely with collaborating centres in Korea including Kyung Hee University which has actively supported WHO WPRO’s work especially for research and evidence generation for Traditional and Complementary Medicine.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 While the contents of this image might not be directly related to COVID, processes reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 WHO Philippines worked closely with civil society organization People in Need (PIN) to increase COVID-19 vaccination uptake among vulnerable groups in Manicani Island.
 The cooperation between communities, local government, health units, PIN, and WHO led to a successful initiative.
 World Health Organization Strategic Preparedness and Response Plan for COVID-19 (SPRP) highlights the importance of mobilizing communities to ensure that every sector of government and society participates in the COVID-19 response and in preventing cases at individual and community levels through various public health approaches.
 Manicani is an island in the Eastern Samar province of the Philippines.
-Its remote geographical location makes it challenging for its residents to access health services. https://www.who.int/westernpacific/news-room/photo-story/photo-story-detail/philippines--local-health-workers-champion-covid-19-safety-on-remote-islands photo story.
-Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
+Its remote geographical location makes it challenging for its residents to access health services.
+Read photo story: https://www.who.int/westernpacific/news-room/photo-story/photo-story-detail/philippines--local-health-workers-champion-covid-19-safety-on-remote-islands Watch: https://www.youtube.com/watch?v=tcP3BT8Ujqw Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Herbert, a patient at the medical ward, smiles after receiving therapeutic treatment at the National Referral Hospital in Honiara, Solomon Islands.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.